Another Gospel: Contents

-Tucker notes a disparity between approaches to religious movements abroad compared to within a person's own cultural milieu.
-"In cross-cultural evangelism overseas, missionaries are admonished not to ridicule other religious beliefs or practices… Yet, these 'cross-cultural' courtesies are often blatantly ignored when they pertain to situations within our own culture.
-We often ridicule or mock the unorthodox religious beliefs of people in our own communities, because cultists do not deserve respect," writes Tucker.
+Tucker notes a disparity between approaches to religious movements abroad compared to within a person's cultural milieu.
+"In cross-cultural evangelism overseas, missionaries are admonished not to ridicule other religious beliefs or practices...
+Yet, these 'cross-cultural' courtesies are often blatantly ignored when they pertain to situations within our own culture.
+We often ridicule or mock the unorthodox religious beliefs of people in our communities, because cultists do not deserve respect," writes Tucker.

-Another Gospel delves into the difficulty in defining cults.
-Tucker says that a cult is "a religious group that has a 'prophet'-founder called of God to give a special message not found in the Bible itself".
+Another Gospel delves into the difficulty of defining cults.
+Tucker says that a cult is "a religious group that has a 'prophet'-founder called of God to give a special message not found in the Bible itself."
 She comments on the defining characteristics utilized by sociologists, who "have tended to define cults more in terms of lifestyle, proselytizing practices, and authoritarian leadership, rather than in terms of belief or by any standard of orthodoxy".
-According to Tucker cults often have a "prophet-founder" who serves as a "legalistic, authoritarian leader".
-In her given definition of a cult, Tucker writes, "In deference to this charismatic leader… the style of leadership is authoritarian and there is frequently an exclusivistic outlook supported by a legalistic lifestyle and persecution mentality… It is the attribute of a prophet-founder that very distinctly separates cults from denominations."
+According to Tucker, cults often have a "prophet-founder" who serves as a "legalistic, authoritarian leader".
+In her given definition of a cult, Tucker writes, "In deference to this charismatic leader... the style of leadership is authoritarian and there is frequently an exclusivistic outlook supported by a legalistic lifestyle and persecution mentality...
+It is the attribute of a prophet-founder that very distinctly separates cults from denominations."

-According to the description of the book from the publisher, Tucker "explains how… alternative religious movements appear to meet people's needs."
+According to the description of the book from the publisher, Tucker "explains how... alternative religious movements appear to meet people's needs."
 Tucker concludes that "the increase in cult membership is a direct result of a failure on the part of the church."